keptn-workshops/getting-started/README.md

 ![](images/anomaly_detection.png)

-As a last configuration step, we will disable the Frequent Issue Detection to make the demo more reproducable.
+As a last configuration step, we will disable the Frequent Issue Detection to make the demo more reproducible.
 To do so, go to **Settings -> Anomaly Detection -> Frequent Issue Detection**, and disable all switches found in this menu:

 ![](images/disable-fid.png)

 ### Deploy a new version

-To deploy the new artifact, we once again use the keptn CLI to start the deployment process:
+To deploy the new artifact, we once again use the Keptn CLI to start the deployment process:

 ```
 keptn send event new-artifact --project=simpleproject --service=simplenode --image=docker.io/bacherfl/simplenodeservice --tag=4.0.0